1980 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2004 - Present

-The 1980-P MS68 leads the valuation chart at $4,600, representing terminal-grade rarity with only three specimens certified at this level and none graded higher.
-This Philadelphia mint coin more than doubled its guide value when it sold at Heritage Auctions in 2008.
+The 1980-P MS68 leads all valuations at $4,600, representing terminal-grade rarity.
+Only three specimens have ever been certified at this level by PCGS, and none has graded higher.
+That single coin more than doubled the PCGS price guide value of $2,200 when it sold at Heritage Auctions in April 2008.

 History Of The 1980 Susan B Anthony Dollar

-The Susan B Anthony dollar debuted in 1979 with enormous fanfare, as over 750 million pieces were struck in anticipation of strong public demand.
-The coin marked a historic milestone as the first circulating U.S. coin to feature a real woman.
-However, the celebration was short-lived.
+The coin debuted publicly in July 1979 with enormous fanfare, as over 750 million pieces were struck in anticipation of strong demand.
+It marked a historic milestone as the first circulating U.S. coin to feature a real, named woman.
+Interestingly, it was also the first coin to bear a “P” mint mark since the wartime Jefferson nickel of World War II—and in 1980, the “P” was added to all other circulating denominations except the cent, a lasting policy change.

-By 1980, it became evident the series was a complete failure, with demand remaining low despite a drastically reduced mintage of just under 90 million coins.
-The public widely rejected the dollar due to its unfortunate similarity in size and appearance to the quarter, earning it the derisive nickname “Carter Quarter.”
+By 1980, the series was already a complete failure.
+Combined mintage fell to just under 90 million coins.
+The public widely rejected the dollar due to its unfortunate similarity in size and appearance to the quarter, earning it the nickname “Carter Quarter.”
+A U.S. Treasury test market conducted in Portland, Oregon, revealed that consumers would use the coin—but only if the $1 bill were simultaneously withdrawn.
+The Treasury was unwilling to take that step.

-The U.S. Mint launched its “Anthony Dollar Circulation Campaign” in July 1980, offering media kits, brochures, and posters promoting the benefits of using the coin instead of the dollar bill.
-Post offices were enlisted in a desperate effort to distribute the coins throughout 1980.
-These aggressive promotional efforts failed to change public sentiment.
+The U.S. Mint launched an “Anthony Dollar Circulation Campaign” in July 1980, distributing media kits, brochures, and posters promoting the coin.
+Post offices were enlisted to distribute the coins throughout the holiday season.
+These efforts failed completely.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)